EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/imProc.astrometry.md

     'RA' - RA corrsponding to catalog/image center.
 This will be
     used as the coordinate for the astrometric catalog
     query and the CRVAL argument.
+    If first input is an AstroImage, this can be a char
+    array containing header keyword name (e.g., 'RA').
     If empty, and WCS is given then will estimate from
     WCS.
 If empty, then will estimate using
     boundingCircle on the catalog.
 Default is [].